 I was baffled.
 Was that why Farah hated me so much?
 She thought that I was somehow responsible for her son’s train wreck of a life?
 Huh.
 The truth was just the opposite.
-Tarek, who was a year younger than me, had always been shiftless, even when we were kids.
-His eyes always wandered here and there, seeking a distraction or an answer to a question he hadn’t yet formulated.
-Some days we’d walk to school together and he would decide on the spot to skip classes.
+Even as a kid Tarek had always been shiftless.
+His eyes wandered here and there, seeking a distraction or an answer to a question he hadn’t yet formulated.
+When we were in high school we’d walk to school together and often he would decide on the spot to skip classes.
 I’d try to convince him otherwise, but he’d wander off – I never knew to where.
-After he dropped out in eleventh grade, we didn’t see much of each other.
+After he dropped out in eleventh grade we didn’t see much of each other.

 I could see, though, how a distraught mother, looking for someone to blame for her son’s mistakes, might latch on to me.
-I’d been her son’s friend and I’d gone to prison, so I must have – one might reason – influenced Tarek in some way.
+I’d been her son’s friend and I’d gone to prison, ergo I must have influenced Tarek in some way.

 Dr. Ehab pulled his wife aside and spoke sternly.
 “Farah, be quiet.
 Let me talk to him.”